Magdalena Banwinkler, Msc

 As part of her presentation, Dr. Hoenig presented the results of a series of PET images that show that older adults who maintained peak cognitive skills exhibited greater resistance to build-up of Alzheimer’s disease-typical proteinopathies, namely tau and amyloid pathology.

-Elena Doering, MSc
+Elena Doering, Dr. nat. med.

 See me on linkedin.